krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     cl print    # Shows all items (bundles, text, and worksheets) cl ls       # Only shows the bundles

-We can add another worksheet:
+We can create another worksheet:

     cl new scratch